 1. Did you know that you could survive more than 60 days without food if you at least have something legitimate to drink?
-That doesn’t mean it’s great living, but it’s survival, which means you have a chance to overcome whatever problems you might have if that’s the reason why you can’t or don’t have food to eat.
+That doesn’t mean it’s great living, but it’s survival.
+That means you’d have a chance to overcome whatever problems you might have if that’s the reason why you can’t or don’t have food to eat.

-It’s like blogging; your blog can survive if you decide to write only once a month or even once every 2 to 3 months, but is it really blogging?
+It’s like blogging.
+Your blog can survive if you decide to write only once a month or even once every 2 to 3 months, but is it really blogging?
 Will your blog or website get much benefit out of it without more output?
 If you can’t put out enough content to feed your visitors on a consistent basis, will you always have to count on new visitors to keep your site relevant?

-2. Did you know that you wouldn’t survive more than a week without sleeping (although there have been some anomalies, but it’s uber rare)?
-For most people, even if you tried not to sleep for more than 72 hours your body and mind will overcome you and you’ll dose here and there.
+2. Did you know that you wouldn’t survive more than a week without sleeping (although there have been some anomalies, but it’s very rare)?
+For most people, even if you tried not to sleep for more than 72 hours your body and mind will overcome you and you’ll doze here and there.
 My record is 81 1/2 hours, I was a lot younger than I am now, and I can honestly say it was miserable, but I got through it.

 If you don’t love blogging, and you have the choice between blogging and doing something else, you’re going to do something else if blogging isn’t a passion.
 After a while, you’re not going to want to blog anymore.
-In this case you probably won’t expire, but if you thought blogging was necessary for your business you’re going to find reasons not to do it and your blog will die out.
-This is the reason why some people recommend having publishing schedules or hiring someone else to create content for you if you’re blogging more out of necessity than enjoyment.
+You probably won’t expire, but if you thought blogging was necessary for your business you’re going to find reasons not to do it and your blog will die out.
+This is why some people recommend having publishing schedules or hiring someone else to create content for you if you’re blogging more out of necessity than enjoyment.
 Of course, the real idea of blogging is to find something you enjoy talking about so that you don’t tire of it.

-4. Eating can help you sleep, but what you eat will definitely affect how you sleep.
+4. Eating can help you sleep, but what you eat will definitely affect how you sleep (like those donuts).
 All of us have different types of food that affect us positively or negatively, and how close we eat these things to when we go to sleep or fall asleep can mess us up.

 For instance, eating a high amount of carbs will put me to sleep during the day within 30 to 60 minutes, no matter what it is.
 If I eat it late in the evening, close to when I’m going to bed, there’s no effect at all in falling asleep, but I might wake up during the night in the process of crashing because of my diabetes.
 If I eat something with acidic sauce, like tomato sauce, and go to bed within 3 hours I’m going to be sick all night, probably wake up sick, and sleep horribly.
-If I eat a salad I tend to sleep well, but I hate salads that late at night so it’s not something I do all that often; yeah, stupidly stubborn that way.
+If I eat a salad (which is rare) I tend to sleep well, but I hate salads that late at night (and in general) so it’s not something I do all that often.